Links on Android Authority may earn us a commission. Learn more.

 Cons

-- Small models still have short battery life
+- Disappointing battery life

-- Some features exclusive to Samsung ecosystem
+- Some features only work with Samsung phones

 The Garmin Venu Sq 2 seems purpose-built to take on the Apple Watch SE line.
 It packs a square AMOLED screen that’s easy to read and stands out among the many circular devices on the market.
-It also includes great battery life, lasting up to 11 days per charge.
+It also includes excellent battery life, lasting up to 11 days per charge.

 For these benefits, you’ll have to trade several smart features.
 More annoyingly, if you want onboard music support, you’ll need to pay extra for the Music edition.